 Two years before, in 2015, Hyundai recalled 470,000 Sonata sedans due to faulty engine parts.
 Metal debris in crankshafts could cause damage and lead to possible stalling.

-Pittman, Dutton, Hellums, Bradley & Mann Will Fight for You
+How Can Pittman, Dutton, Hellums, Bradley & Mann Help You?

 We use our cars for so much in our daily lives, from getting us to and from work, to transporting our kids to school.
 When a tool that you use is so essential but poses life-threatening dangers, you and those around you deserve protection.

 The Kia and Hyundai vehicles mentioned in this article could harm you, whether you are a driver of one, or a passenger or pedestrian on the street.
 If you’ve been seriously injured due to the negligence of any vehicle manufacturer, the consumer protection law team at Pittman, Dutton, Hellums, Bradley & Mann is in your corner.
 We only take on your case if we feel we can win, and you don’t pay unless we win your case.

 Fill out the form below to contact our firm.
 One of our experienced attorneys is prepared to speak with you.
 Consultations are free and confidential.